WesternHemlock/openai-for-prs/README.md

 jobs:
   get-recommendation:
     runs-on: ubuntu-latest
-    name: Get a recommendation from OpenAI
+    name: Get a PR recommendation from OpenAI
     steps:
       - name: Checkout
         uses: actions/checkout@v2
         with:
           fetch-depth: 2
       - name: Get AI comment
-        uses: adanalvarez/openai-security-review@v0
+        uses: WesternHemlock/openai-for-prs@v0
         with:
           openai-token: ${{ secrets.OPENAI_TOKEN }}
           tokens: 2500
           max-files: 5
 ```
 > **Note**
-> You must use `actions/checkout` before the openai-security-review step.
+> You must use `actions/checkout` before the openai-for-prs step.
 If you use `actions/checkout@v2`, you must specify a commit depth other than the default, which is 1—using a fetch-depth of '0' clones the entire history.
 If you want to do a more efficient clone, use '2', which is not guaranteed to work with pull requests.

 ### Example PR comment
 ![PR comment](comment.PNG)